Aspects of enumerative geometry with quadratic forms: Quadratic Riemann-Hurwitz formulas

+\begin{remark} If $r$ is odd, we have noted that $\psi(e^\CW(\Omega_{Y/k}\otimes f^*\omega_{X/k}^{-1}))$ does not depend on the choice of $M$ or $\rho$.
+However, this is not the case for the local Euler classes $e_y(df)$.
+Nonetheless, we will omit this dependence from the statements below, which remain valid for each such choice. \end{remark}

 \begin{corollary} Let $f$ be a projective morphism $f:Y\to X$, with $Y$ a smooth projective integral $k$-scheme of dimension $r$ over $k$, and $X$ a smooth projective curve over $k$.
-Suppose $X$ admits a half-canonical line bundle and that $f$ has only finitely many critical points.
-Then
+Suppose $f$ has only finitely many critical points.
+In addition, suppose that $X$ admits a half-canonical line bundle in case $r$ is odd.Then

 in $\GW(k)$. \end{corollary}

 \begin{proof} Forgetting supports sends the Euler class with supports